A semi-annual magazine providing local, regional and global perspectives on key issues facing today's global infrastructure industry.

 In this edition of Insight, we asked our global network of infrastructure professionals...

 That is why we are particularly proud of this edition of Insight magazine.
-It tackles some of the hard issues around the topic – flash-points such as migration, economic inclusion, corruption, social equality and affordability – by asking the difficult questions of infrastructure leaders and executives at the forefront of the morality debate – Brazil’s construction leaders, Bangladesh’s PPP executive and the Director General of Kenya’s Vision 2030 initiative, for example.
+It tackles some of the hard issues – flash-points such as migration, corruption, social equality and affordability.
+And we have asked difficult questions of infrastructure leaders and executives at the forefront of the morality debate – Brazil’s construction leaders, Bangladesh’s PPP executive and the Director General of Kenya’s Vision 2030 initiative, for example.

 This edition of Insight magazine also contains our Special Report on Asset Delivery, a discipline that has become increasingly important as infrastructure owners and operators strive to deliver improved capacity and customer service to users.